ericz99/custom-forum/README.md

 - Modified changes for the API endpoints - 2/28/19
 - Updated security for expired token ~ should automatically log out user if token expired - 2/28/19
+- Majority of the frontend UI & features is done! - 3/4/19
+- Added password reset, email verification & switch email - 3/4/19

 # Current Features